Brakeman: United States

-A brakeman's job was historically very dangerous with numerous reports of brakemen falling from trains, colliding with lineside structures or being run over or crushed by rolling stock.
-As rail transport technology has improved, a brakeman's duties have been reduced and altered to match the updated technology, and the brakeman's job has become much safer than it was in the early days of railroading.
+A brakeman's job was historically very dangerous, with numerous reports of brakemen falling from trains, colliding with lineside structures, or being run over or crushed by rolling stock.
+As rail transport technology has improved, a brakeman's duties have been reduced and altered to match the updated technology.
+The brakeman's job has become much safer than it was in the early days of railroading.
 Individually operated car brakes were replaced by remotely-operated air brakes, eliminating the need for the brakeman to walk atop a moving train to set the brakes.
 Link and pin couplings were replaced with automatic couplings, and hand signals are now supplemented by two-way radio communication.

 After the advent of automatic brakes meant the primary role of the brakeman was no longer to control the train with hand brakes, the role became effectively that of the conductor's assistant.
 Brakemen gave hand signals to the engine crew and operated the couplers when coupling and uncoupling cars, assisted the conductor with loading and unloading cargo, and stood behind the train with a flag or lantern if it had to stop where there was a danger of another train hitting it.
-On passenger trains, brakemen were in charge of lighting and heating, as well as opening the doors and assisting the conductor to collect tickets and fares.
+On passenger trains, brakemen were in charge of lighting and heating, opening the doors, and assisting the conductor in collecting tickets and fares.

-Today the brakeman job is also commonly known as the assistant conductor, helper, or the 3rd man.
+Today, the brakeman job is also commonly known as the assistant conductor, helper, or the 3rd man.
 They assist the conductor in their duties.
 On some railroads, the brakeman drives a company pickup truck, allowing them to drive ahead of the train to line switches, or scout industries and how the cars are located.

-As of 2012, 24,380 "railroad brake, signal, and switch operators" jobs were staffed in the U.S., with 93% of them employed in the rail transport industry with much of the remainder employed by supporting companies.
+As of 2012, 24,380 "railroad brake, signal, and switch operators" jobs were held in the U.S., 93% in the rail transport industry, with the remainder employed by supporting companies.
 By 2018, the total number had dropped to 14,270, with the highest employment rates in Texas, Illinois, Georgia, Missouri, and New York.

 Duties today

 In North America, freight and yard crews consisting of conductor, engineer, and brakeman usually employ the brakeman in throwing hand-operated track switches to line up for switching moves and assisting in cuts and hitches as cars are dropped off and picked up.
 A brakeman is sometimes seen as an assistant to the conductor in a train's operations.

-In North American passenger service, the brakeman (called trainman or assistant conductor) collects revenue, may operate door "through switches" for specific platforming needs, makes announcements, and operates trainline door open and close controls when required to assist the conductor.
-A passenger service trainman is often required to qualify as a conductor after 1 to 2 years experience.
-The rear end trainman signals to the conductor when all the train's doors are safely closed, then boards and closes his/her door.
+In North American passenger service, the brakeman (called trainman or assistant conductor) collects revenue, may operate door "through switches" for specific platforming needs, makes announcements, and operates train-line door open-and-close controls when required to assist the conductor.
+A passenger service trainman is often required to qualify as a conductor after 1 to 2 years of experience.
+The rear-end trainman signals to the conductor when all the train's doors are safely closed, then boards and closes their door.